ImageMagick/Usage-Markdown/color_mods/index.md

 You can also easily see the 'burn' and 'clip' effects at the top and bottom of the above gradient, as those gray colors get stretched well beyond the limits of the color range.

-And here I purposefully 'burn' 90% of the darker grays, leaving just 10% of the brightest pixels to be stretched into a tight linear gradient at the top of the image.
+And here I intentionally 'burn' 90% of the darker grays, leaving just 10% of the brightest pixels to be stretched into a tight linear gradient at the top of the image.

 ~~~
 convert gray_range.jpg  -contrast-stretch 90%x0%  stretch_black.jpg